BadJoKing/SteamGameFixesForLinux/README.md

 * Skyrim crashes when it tries rendering the world after clicking "New Game" (enbseries installed):
     * You might want to verify your installed files, just to be sure everything's where it's supposed to be.
     * You might have some enbseries files missing or incorrectly installed.
 Try un-/reinstalling enbseries and try it again.
-* **Wine C++** Runtime "assertion failed" error pop-up on (GE-)proton 8 and newer:
+* **Wine C++ Runtime** "assertion failed" error pop-up on (GE-)proton 8 and newer:
-   * Yeah, that's a problem with enbseries.
+   * Yeah, that's probably a problem with enbseries.
 If you want to keep enbseries and don't really care about the proton version then just **change it to something like GEProton-7-55** or earlier.
 If you want the newer proton version, I've got bad news for you as I haven't found a way yet to get it to work.
 I think I'll just **uninstall it** and substitute it with other mods like ELFX.
 I found a [list](https://www.reddit.com/r/skyrimmods/comments/103bcwd/enb_alternative/) of enb alternatives that you might wanna give a look.
 Note that this list is not exhaustive by any stretch of the imagination.

 ## Portal 2
 The Problems:
 * The game would start with a wrong aspect ratio and resolution
-    * Add the Launch option ```-vulkan```
+    * Add the Launch option ```-vulkan```.
+If you have any launch options that require you to append a ```%command%``` to work, place the ```-vulkan``` option **after** that.
 * The game stutters
     * Try [disabling compositing on fullscreen applications](https://linux-gaming.kwindu.eu/index.php?title=Compositor_(X11)#Cinnamon), if you are using Cinnamon as a desktop environment.

 ## Satisfactory
 The Problem:
 * It just didn't launch.
 The fix for that was to add the following launch options: ```LD_BIND_NOW=1 VKD3D_CONFIG=dxr PROTON_ENABLE_NVAPI=1 DXVK_ENABLE_NVAPI=1 %command% -NO_EOS_OVERLAY ‑USEALLAVAILABLECORES -nosplash -nothreadtimeout```
    * Not sure whether or not all of those are needed.
-Might want to [muntz](https://en.wikipedia.org/wiki/Muntzing) around a bit, throw launch options at the game and see what sticks. (or in this case rip launch options out of the game)
+Might want to [muntz](https://en.wikipedia.org/wiki/Muntzing) around a bit, throw launch options at the game and see what sticks. (or in this case rip launch options out of the game) For example, I'm sure that you don't need VKD3D_CONFIG and DXVK_ENABLE_NVAPI configured simultaneously, since you can only use one at a time, but adding both doesn't seem to hurt, so I'm sticking with that for the time being.

 ## Icarus
 The Problem: